 The advantage of using your own cells is obvious — your body will most likely accept them because they belong to you, thus eliminating a dangerous complication normally seen in “transplanted” material — tissue rejection.

-The advantages of stem cell therapy
+The potential advantages of stem cell therapy

 Unlike conventional surgery, stem cell therapy is minimally invasive — no scalpels — only a needle is used.
 This means gentler recovery and healing after treatment.